 Of course this isn't much of a surprise because the industry is undeniably heading there, for more than one reason, even if it isn't exactly tomorrow.
 Lower hardware demands mean that they will no longer dictate device design and the same goes for performance, since it would entirely be handled by other gear.

 Microsoft are probably better off in this respect, since their infrastructure is literally everywhere, atlhough it's too early to talk any sort of competition.
 Nevertheless, Nintendo seem to have beaten everyone to the punch when they kicked off Resident Evil 7 streaming in Japan back in May 2018.

-All this sounds exactly like what Bethesda's Pete Hines was talking about while crushing our hopes of seeing The Elder Scrolls anytime soon.
+All this sounds exactly like what Bethesda's Pete Hines was talking about while crushing our hopes of seeing anytime soon.
 Hines mentioned that streaming is becoming a thing, which leaves only cross-play to adress before gaming stops being a thing tied down to specific platforms.
 In other words, it's the same game wherever you play.